roblaing/erlang-webapp-howto/unit6/README.md

 JSON.parse(Json) -> Javascript</a>
 counterparts to make messaging with an Erlang server easy.

-In this example, the message from the server is always a succinct boolean `{"logged_in": true}` or `{"logged_in": false}`.

-Instead of <em>303</em> redirects from the server, this is now done in the browser using Javascript's `document.location.replace(URL)` function, (which means a key reason I used Cowboy instead of the builtin inets httpd module has gone).

-If there are problems with the form, the existing values automatically remain where they are and error messages can be inserted by the browser using `document.getElementById('error_id').textContent = "Error message"`, so I no longer need to use templating on the server to make small changes and then schlep the whole web page back.

-This means I can remove the `~s` placeholders in the HTML file.

-In terms of messages from the browser to the server, the difference isn't very big.
 I'm still sending the data from the browser in the body of a "POST" httpd request.

 Whereas in Unit 4 I used